 Now imagine turning that mandala into an origami.

 Now imagine what the blend of both in the world of succulents would look like.
 The result would be a beautiful spiral aloe.

-If you’re one of those wholesome souls who loves to have plants as part of your home decor, garden or spiritual accessory, you will love this post as we’re going to shed light on everything you need to know about growing and maintaining a spiral aloe.
+If you’re one of those wholesome souls who love to have plants as part of your home decor, garden, or spiritual accessory, you will love this post as we’re going to shed light on everything you need to know about growing and maintaining a spiral aloe.

 From the basics on where they are found to the most commonly asked questions on how you could grow them in your living room, we are covering them all.